-If you have been diagnosed with pelvic floor dysfunction (PFD), you will be glad to know that Emerson Hospital has a team of pelvic health specialists — physical therapists who specialize in pelvic floor health — who can help.
+If you have been diagnosed with pelvic floor dysfunction (PFD), you will be glad to know that Emerson Health has a team of pelvic health specialists — physical therapists who specialize in pelvic floor health — who can help.

 - Bladder problems: incontinence, urgency/frequency, difficulty urinating, bed wetting, and problems related to treatment for prostate or other pelvic cancer

 - Bowel problems: fecal incontinence and constipation